shilanBashci/shilanBashci/README.md

 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Python and Linux
 - 💞️ I’m looking to collaborate on  Cyber Security
-- 📫 How to reach me kill the bugs

 <!---
 shilanBashci/shilanBashci is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.